1. People choose to be homeless

 It is hard to find and keep a job while experiencing homelessness.
 How can a person bathe regularly, receive mail, get clean clothes, and feel safe enough to focus on getting a job- rather than daily survival.
 Besides, many people experiencing homelessness do have jobs but affording rent at their income rate is impossible.
 Homelessness comes with stigma, which can make it more difficult for people in that situation to be a prioritized candidate.
 There is also zero evidence that people who are homeless are service resistant.
 Immediate access to housing and support services is often welcomed and accepted.

 Some people may choose to be homeless rather than spending time in a shelter because they do not want to leave their family, pets, or possessions.
-Plus, people with mental health issues and physical disabilities may not have the capacity to make rational decisions, even when shelters do not screen them out of obtaining services.

-Homelessness is also traumatic, and often can retraumatize people who had been traumatized.
+Homelessness is also traumatic, and often can re-traumatize people who had been traumatized.
 Some early studies show that experiencing homelessness can permanently affect the brain.

 2. There is plenty of housing available, people become homeless because of decisions they make and often remain homeless because they won’t get a job

 People experiencing homelessness tend to interact more with law enforcement than the average person.
-As of People of Color making up 40% of the population of people experiencing homelessness and are three times more likely to experience violence at the hands of the police, the implications are clear.
+As of People of Color make up 40% of the population of people experiencing homelessness and are three times more likely to experience violence at the hands of the police, the implications are clear.
 People who are homeless are more likely to be victims of a crime than a person that commits one.
 However, some people who are homeless break the law because their homelessness is criminalized.

 Homelessness is criminalized when governments do not offer services, but instead remove visibly homeless people from shared public spaces.
-Criminalization occurs when policies, laws, and local ordinances make it difficult (or illegal) for people experiencing homelessnes to engage in normal activities that many people feel safe engaging in.
+Criminalization occurs when policies, laws, and local ordinances make it difficult (or illegal) for people experiencing homelessness to engage in normal activities that many people feel safe engaging in.
 Normal behaviors that are criminalized include sleeping or resting, jaywalking, requesting donations, or just existing (referred to as “loitering”).
 People have to sit, sleep, and eat, but some folks find issues with that when a person is experiencing homelessness.

 4. It is a waste to provide services and housing to people with substance use and mental health issues